 The Origin Of ‘When The Rubber Hits The Road’

-So… John Boyd Dunlop is considered to be the first one to invent the rubber wheel in 1888.
-Which means this phrase must have originated sometime after that year, right?
+Of note, John Boyd Dunlop is considered to be the first person to invent the rubber wheel in 1888.
+Therefore, I think it’s reasonable to conclude that this expression originated sometime after that year, right?

 “How much is it going to cost?: